 There are three main types of card sorting, which are:

-1. Open Card Sort: participants sort cards into categories that make sense to them, and label each catory themselves.
+1. Open Card Sort: participants sort cards into categories that make sense to them, and label each category themselves.

 When to use?